Papillon-Lefèvre syndrome (PLS) is a rare ectodermal dysplasia characterized by palmoplantar keratoderma associated with early-onset periodontitis.

 Antenatal diagnosis is theoretically possible but has never been reported.

 Transmission is autosomal recessive.
 Genetic counseling should be offered to the parents of an affected individual informing them of the 25% chance their offspring has of inheriting the disease causing mutation.

 Treatment is based on oral retinoids which attenuate the palmoplantar keratoderma and slow the alveolar bone lysis.
 Antibiotics, along with oral hygiene and use of mouth rinses, are also recommended for slowing the progression of periodontitis.
 Ultimately, primary or remaining teeth are extracted and are replaced by dental implants.
 Antibiotherapy is also used in the treatment of recurrent infections.
-Etretinate (a synthetic retinoid of acitretin) shows promising results in the treatment of PLS.
+Etretinate (a synthetic retinoid) shows promising results in the treatment of PLS.